Best PCIe NVMe M.2 SSD

 Intel 760P

-The Intel 760P is the high-performance SSD with the high-cost performance that Intel has released towards mainstream market.
-The 256GB version’s sequential read speed reaches up to 3210MB/s and its sequential write speed reaches up to 1315MB/s.
-The SSD’s maximum 4K random read speed reaches 205K IOPS and its maximum 4K random write speed reaches 265K IOPS.
-At present, the 256GB version’s price is less than $106.
-In the meantime, Intel has a 5-year warranty from Intel official party.
+The Intel 760P is a high-performance SSD launched for the mainstream market, offering a high cost-performance advantage.
+Its 256GB version has a sequential read speed of up to 3210MB/s and a sequential write speed of up to 1315MB/s.
+The SSD’s maximum 4K random read speed reaches 205K IOPS, and the maximum 4K random write speed reaches 265K IOPS.
+Currently, the 256GB version is priced below $106 and comes with a five-year warranty provided by Intel.

 Leave a Reply